Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 - Not the same as needing fluid:
 	- **Is the patient fluid responsive?** (Will CO rise with fluid?)
 	- **Does the patient need fluid?** (Is tissue perfusion inadequate and likely to improve with more preload?)
-- Generally dynamic predictors are better than static predictors (e.g. CVP, PCWP, RAP/LVEDP)
+- Generally dynamic predictors are better than static predictors (e.g. CVP[^2], PCWP, RAP/LVEDP)
 ## Challenges
 ### Passive leg raise
 - Method